robertobatts/aws-certification-notes/notes/22-security-and-encryption.md

 ## KMS vs CloudHSM
 ![[kms-vs-cloudhsm.png]]

-## AWS Shield
+## AWS Certificate Manager (ACM)
-- **AWS Shield Standard**
+- Easily provision, manage and deploy TLS (SSL) Certificates
+- Provide in-flight encryption for websites (HTTPS)
+- Supports both public and private TLS certificates
-	- Free service that is activated for every AWS customer
+- Free of charge for public TLS certificates
-	- Provides protection from attachs such as SYN/UDP Floods, Refletion attacks and other layer 4 and layer 4 attacks
-- **AWS Shield Advanced**
-	- Optional DDosS mitigation service ($3,000 per month per organization)
+- Automatic TLS certificate renewal
-	- Protect against more sophisticated attacks on EC2, ELB, CloudFront, GlobalAccelerator and Route53
+- You can load the certificate on ELB, CloudFront, API Gateway
-	- 24/7 access to AWS DDoS respons team (DRP)
+- You cannot use it with EC2

+### Requesting Public Certificates
+1. List domain names to be included in the certificate
+	- Fully Qualified Domain Name (FQDN): corp.example.com
+	- Wildcard Domain: \*.example.com
+2. Select Validation Method: DNS Validation or Email validation
+	- DNS Validation is preferred for automation purposes
+	- Email validation will send emails to contact addresses in the WHOIS database
+	- DNS Validation will leaverage a CNAM record to DNS config
+3. It will take a few hours to get verified
+4. The Public Certificate will be enrolled for automatic renewal
+	- ACM automatically renews ACM-generated certificates 60 days before expiry

+### Importing Public Certificates
+- You can generate the certificate outside of ACM and then imnport it
+- No automatic renewal, must import a new certificate before expiry
+- ACM sends daily expiration events starting 45 days prior to expiration
+	- The number of days can be configured
+	- Events are appearing in EventBridge
+- AWS Config has a manged rule named *acm-certificate-expiration-check* to check for expiring certificates (configurable number of days), if you activate it it will send an event to EventBridge when the rule is not compliant

+### Integration with API Gateway
+- Create a Custom Domain Name in API Gateway
+- Edge-Optimized (default):
+	- Request are routed through the CloudFront Edge locations
+	- The API Gateway still lives in only one region
+	- The TLS Certificate must be in the same regions as CloudFront, in us-east-1
+	- Then setup CNAM or A-Alias record in Route 53
+- Regional:
+	- The TLS Certificate must be imported on API Gateway, in the same regions as the API Stage
+	- Then setup CNAM or A-Alias record in Route 53

 ## Web Application Firewall (WAF)
 - Protects you web apps from common web exploits (layer 7)
-- Layer 7 is HTTP ( layer 4 instead is TCP)
+- Layer 7 is HTTP (layer 4 instead is TCP/UDP)
-- Deploy on ALB, Gateway and CloudFront
+- Deploy on ALB, API Gateway and CloudFront, AppSync GraphQL, Cognito User Pool
 - Define Web ACL (Web Access Control List):
 	- Rules can include: IP addresses, HTTP headers, HTTP body, or URI strings
 	- Protects from common attack - SQL injection and Cross-Site Scripting (XSS)
 	- Size constraints, **geo-match (block countries)**
 	- **Rate-based rules** for DDoS protection
+- Web ACL are Regional, except for CloudFront where they are defined globally
+- A rule groups is a reusable set of rules that you can add to a Web ACL

+## AWS Shield
+- **AWS Shield Standard**
+	- Free service that is activated for every AWS customer
+	- Provides protection from attachs such as SYN/UDP Floods, Reflection attacks and other layer 3 and layer 4 attacks
+- **AWS Shield Advanced**
+	- Optional DDoS mitigation service ($3,000 per month per organization)
+	- Protect against more sophisticated attacks on EC2, ELB, CloudFront, GlobalAccelerator and Route53
+	- 24/7 access to AWS DDoS response team (DRP)
+	- Protect against higher fees during usage spikes due to DDoS
+	- Automatically creates, evaluates and deploys AWS WAF rules to mitigate layer 7 attacks

-### Firewall Manager
+## Firewall Manager
-- Manage rules in all ccounts of an AWS Organization
+- Manage rules in all accounts of an AWS Organization
-- Common set of security rules
+- You can set a security policy (common set of security rules)
 	- WAF rules
 	- AWS Shield Advanced
-- Security Groups for EC2 and ENI resources in VPC
+	- Security Groups for EC2, ALB and ENI resources in VPC
+	- Rules for AWS Network Firewall (VPC level)
+	- Amazon Route 53 Resolver DNS Firewall
+	- Policies are created at the region level
+- Rules are applied to new resources as they are created (good for compliance) across all and future accounts in your Organization

+## WAF vs Firewall Manager vs Shield
+- For granular protection of your resources, WAF alone is the correct choice
+- If you want to use WAF across accounts, accelerate WAF configuration, automate the protection of new resources, use Firewall Manager with WAF
+- Shield Advanced adds additional features on top of WAF, such as dedicated support from the Shield Response Team and advanced reporting
+- If you're prone to frequen DDoS attacks, consider purchasing Shield Advanced

 ## Guard Duty
 - Intelligent Threat discovery to protect AWS Account